qmk/qmk_firmware/users/ericgebhart/readme.md

 All layer macros take 3x10 or 3x12 as needed.
 Edge cols are added as needed, and middle keys fill up the gap.
-Thumb keys are added as needed.
+Thumb keys are added as asked.

 keyboard shapes:
 Matrix size + 5th row + thumbs.